Cunnjoel/book-search/README.md

-# book-search-homework
+# book-search

-Create application to search googlebook api.
+Application created using googlebook api.
-User MERN Stack created an application that allows users to search books and save to a mongo database.
+Uses MERN Stack application allows users to search books and save to a mongo database.
 Users can then access the database to view and purchase books if available.
+Technologies used are bootstrap, express, mongoose, react-bootstrap, and axios

 https://morning-dawn-11954.herokuapp.com/